Check Out These Five Intriguing Blogs About Biomedical Science

 The Journal of Cell Biology is one of the leading journals in which biomedical scientists publish their work.
 The publication maintains a blog, and their blog posts include informal discussions about the articles published in each issue of the journal.
 Some of the posts include interviews or additional information from the scientists who did the research.
 The Journal of Cell Biology blog also includes motivational posts about careers in biomedical science and future frontiers of research.
 New articles are posted multiple times per week.

 The Bioengineer.org blog has more than 100 new posts each week.
 Its topics include a full range of subjects, from neutrons and super-computing to confronting colony collapse in honeybees around the United States.
 Each blog post is written by an expert in that area of research.
 The blogs are open to comments.
 The Bioengineer.org also includes information about rising stars in different areas of biomedical research and which techniques and computational tools could be available for use in the short-term and long-term future.

 3. Nothing in Biology Makes Sense!

-The Nothing in Biology Makes Sense! blog is irreverent and explores a slightly lighter side to biomedical research.
-The posts — which are written by a variety of different writers — take a look at some conundrums and how biomedical scientists recognize and work around them.
+The Nothing in Biology Makes Sense! blog is irreverent, and explores a slightly lighter side to biomedical research.
+The posts — which are written by a variety of different writers — take a look at some conundrums, and how biomedical scientists recognize and work around them.
 It also explores the current base of knowledge about human biology and what researchers are doing to put different silos of research together to answer important questions about human health.
 Multiple posts are published each month.
 Recent articles include “Why do so many people hate winter?” and “Genetically Engineered Babies.
 No, For Real.”

 4. Strange Biology